-Definitions Target profile the range (risk limits) within which the current net open risk position can vary while still being consistent with the entity's risk management strategy.
+Definitions Risk mitigation intention the extent to which an entity intends to mitigate the current net open risk position through the use of derivatives.
+Target profile the range (risk limits) within which the current net open risk position can vary while still being consistent with the entity's risk management strategy.